hyperlightjs/hyperlight/README.md

 - **SSR/SSG generation.** Exports pages with server functions or statically.
 - **Insanely fast.** Uses [esbuild](https://github.com/evanw/esbuild/) for bundling and [Hyperapp](https://github.com/jorgebucaran/hyperapp) (1KB) as view layer.
 - **JSX support**.
 Install [`@hyperlight/jsx`](packages/jsx) for automatic JSX support.
 - **Types out of the box**.
-Written in TypeScript, it provides types out of the box.
+Being written in TypeScript, it provides types out of the box.
 - **Dev server with persisting state**.
-State is preserved on file change.
+State is preserved on file change in development mode.
+- **ESM on both client and server**.
+No pain with legacy CommonJS problems.

 ## Quick start